 - To have the knowledge of defining an intelligent agent and familiarity with the types of intelligent agents. - To have the ability to represent a problem so that it can be solved via state space search.
 Familiarity with blind search algorithms.
-Familiarity with heuristic search algorithms. - To possess the understanding of the properties of heuristic functions.
+Familiarity with heuristic search algorithms. - To possess the Understanding of the properties of heuristic functions.
 Familiarity with local search algorithms. - To have the ability to represent a problem as a constraint satisfaction problem.
-Familiarity with algorithms of solving constraint satisfaction problems. - To possess knowledge of planning methods and understanding the algorithm of partial-order planning.
-Familiarity with the basic principles and algorithms of machine learning. - To have the capacity of developing programs that use artificial intelligence algorithms.
+Familiarity with algorithms of solving constraint satisfaction problems. - To possess knowledge of using inductive learning to extract knowledge from data. - · Familiarity with the basic principles and algorithms of machine learning. - To have the capacity of developing programs that use artificial intelligence algorithms.

-Information Systems Management
+Management Information Systems